 One of the factors that investors may consider in deciding whether to purchase Notes is the interest rate offered, relative to market interest rates.
-If market interest rates increase, prospective investors may realize a lower interest rate on the Notes than would be received in the market.
+If market interest rates increase, prospective investors may realize an increase in the spread between the interest rate on the Notes and the rates available in the market.
 This may limit the number of investors interested in the Offering.
-Such activities would limit the Company's capital for future growth and ability to execute on the business plan.
+Such activities would limit the Company's capital for future growth and ability to execute on its business plan.